-I am interested in optical and electronic properties of complex materials, which include materials with strong electronic correlations (e.g., magnetic and superconducting transition metal oxides), multiferroic materials that combine ferroelectricity with magnetism, and artificial nanoscale semiconductor structures.
-I use time-resolved optical and terahertz spectroscopy to probe low-energy magnetic, lattice, and electronic excitations that reveal the microscopic physics governing a material.
+We are interested in optical and electrical properties of complex materials, which include materials with strong electronic correlations (e.g. magnetic and superconducting transition metal oxides), multiferroic materials that combine ferroelectricity with magnetism, and artificial THz plasmonic structures.
+We use time-resolved optical and terahertz spectroscopy to probe low-energy magnetic, lattice, and electronic excitations that reveal the microscopic physics governing a material.
 Time-resolved spectroscopy employs femtosecond light pulses to perturb and manipulate the equilibrium state of solids and adds another dimension, the time domain, to expose the relationships between the fundamental interactions in a material.

 Current research topics include:

-3. Quasiparticle dynamics in strongly correlated electron systems, specifically magnetic and superconducting materials.
+2. Time resolved and THz spectroscopy of quasiparticle dynamics in strong correlated electron systems, specifically magnetic and superconducting materials.

 Principal Investigator: Jiang Wei